Testimony Submitted to Montgomery County Delegation for 2022 legislative session

 Legislative priorities should include design informed sustainability policies and legislation during the 2022 Maryland General Assembly Session

 On November 15, 2021 the Montgomery County Delegation Joint House and Senate Priorities Hearing took place virtually on Zoom.
-A recording of this hearing is available on the Montgomery County Delegation website.
 Written testimony was submitted by MarylandByDesign to bring attention to design informed sustainability policy and legislation as priorities for the upcoming Maryland General Assembly Session including additional legislation to establish a State Design Commission:

 Design Informed Sustainability Policy and Establishing a State Design Commission Design is integral to sustainable practices for manufacturing and related industries impacting climate change